-The Energy Blueprint program included participants that received three or more measures deemed rare.
+The Energy Opportunities program included participants that received three or more measures deemed rare.
 As a result, Table 2 shows measure categories where a census should be taken, but the number of accounts actually sampled is fewer than the population.
+Additionally, we selected a census of other measures within the Energy Conscious Blueprint program, even though there were more than 50 accounts associated with that measure category.
+The measure selection process removed so many accounts within this category that the desired level of precision could not be achieved unless a census was selected.